 - 1. To provide a program that teaches fundamental elements of the arts. - 2.
 To expose students to the arts in order to cultivate a lifetime appreciation. - 3.
-To offer the opportunity for creative-imaginative expressions of students across the curriculum. - a) Creative Objectives - (1) Providing regularly scheduled art, music, and technology

-- classes - (2) Providing access on and off campus to quality activities and programs that promote appreciation of the arts - (3) Encouraging students to use their creative and imaginative talents in all subject areas of the curriculum - (4) Scheduling an annual Fine Arts Week highlighting students' artistic talents in the school and greater community - (5) Scheduling an annual Science Night, highlighting students' scientific talents in the school
+To offer the opportunity for creative-imaginative expressions of students across the curriculum. - a) Creative Objectives - (1) Providing regularly scheduled art, music, and technology classes - (2) Supporting access on and off campus to quality activities and programs that promote appreciation of the arts - (3) Encouraging students to use their creative and imaginative talents in all subject areas of the curriculum - (4) Scheduling a collaborative project amongst the middle school students and staff during 8th grade